AmeriCommerce/rest-api/docs/README.md

 Setup
 -----

-To use the API it is assumed that you already have a Cart,com Online Store account and access to the admin console.
+To use the API it is assumed that you already have a Cart.com Online Store account and access to the admin console.
 From the admin console you can set up a *custom application*, which is necessary for using the API.
 To do this, browse to **Tools** > **Apps & Addons** > **API Apps & Integrations** in the admin console.
 Click the *New* button and fill out the details for your new application.
 Upon hitting *Save* you will see the *App ID* and *App Secret* displayed on the screen.
 You will need these for the OAuth process, so it is suggested you make a note of them or at least where to find them.

 Making Requests
 ---------------